 The Culture Code: The Secrets of Highly Successful Groups – Daniel Coyle (Author’s Edition)

 Based on recent scientific research, Daniel Coyle identifies three key skills that can create cohesion and cooperation, and explains how heterogeneous groups can learn to operate as a single mind.
+No matter the size of your group, this book will teach you the principles of cultural chemistry that can turn individuals into teams capable of incredible achievement. |

 5. Engage your team